The application period for 2022 opens on January 15.

 TIA: Through It All

 TIA: Through It All’s Art in Civics Program sponsored youth involvement in creating art to encourage nonpartisan voter registration and awareness of the national, state, and local election process.
-After school hours educational programming was also supported in the Frasier Home Community.
+After school hours educational programming was also supported multiple in low-income communities.

 Whale Week conducted virtual programming on the importance of the State of Georgia’s Official Marine Mammal, the North Atlantic Right Whale, and the conservation of the Right Whales’ local marine habitat.
 The project inspired local youth to become advocates for protecting endangered species and coastal Georgia’s fragile ecosystem.